-The 2020 UNSW Bragg Student Science Writing Competition is now closed, and the winners will be announced in October.
-Thanks for your amazing entries and look out for the new competition theme in 2021!
+Meet the 2020 UNSW Bragg Student Science Writing Competition winners!
+Thanks for your amazing entries and look out for the new competition theme in 2021.
 For updates, sign up to the Careers with STEM newsletter.

 2020 theme: The Big Ideas Saving the Planet